crossbario/autobahn-js/doc/reference_wampv1.rst

 Unsubscribe only the given callback currently subscribed from the given topic.

-.. js:function:: session.unsubscribe ( topic, callback )
+.. js:function:: wampSession.unsubscribe ( topic, callback )

    :param string topic: The URI or CURIE of the topic to unsubscribe from.
    :param function callback: The event handler for which to remove the subscription.